 A red icon with an exclamation point (!) indicates an error occurred.
 Contact your instructor immediately.

-Send a copy of your test confirmation page or error notification to your instructor, as needed.
+Send a copy of your test confirmation page or error notification and screen shots to your instructor.

 If possible, capture a screen shot to send to your instructor.

 If you lose power, record date and time and what you had completed.

 Contact your instructor with the information as soon as possible.

 The instructor will decide how to handle your issue.
 Only your instructor can help you in such instances.